tvarnish/launchlibrary/README.md

   print(launch.window.net)
 ```

-I'll make sure to write some more comprehensive documentation in the near future!
+I'll make sure to write some more comprehensive documentation soon!

 ## Acknowledgements
 The Launch Library API that this wrapper is based on was designed by Pete Riesett and Benjamin Higginbotham, and run with the support of the Launch Librarians (see https://launchlibrary.net/about.html for a list of all of the project's volunteers.)